bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * (Automatically toggles off when annotation or wiki is selected.)

 * When dot section is accessed:
+    * Left and Right arrows and "Enter" are shown.
+    * When section is first accessed:
+        * Accessed dot is first dot, or else previously accessed dot.
+    * When Left or Right arrows are pressed:
+        * Accessed dot is previous or next dot.
+    * When "Enter" is pressed.
+        * Toggle the accessed dot.

 * When annotation section is accessed:
     * Arrow keys and "Enter" are shown.